 curl https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.4.70.tar.xz | tar -Jxf -; cd linux-5.4.70; make allmodconfig; time (make -j96 2>&1 > /dev/null); cd ..; rm -rf linux-5.4.70

 Guest is assigned all 24 cores / 48 threads.
 Everything is done on tmpfs, so there is no storage I/O factor to account for, this purely tests the performance impact on a pure CPU / RAM workload.

 |Guest/Host||Memory Pages||Mitigations||Seconds||Performance %|

 CPU flaw mitigations make no measurable difference on this test when only the host is in use.
 In the best case scenario, with CPU flaw mitigations disabled, on the current generation of AMD CPUs, virtualization tax amounts to 17%.
 Realistically, you would never run without mitigations enabled in a production environment, but the good news is that they only add approximately 3% of additional overhead, far less than I expected.
 This seems to be a large advantage with the current generation of AMD CPUs since they don’t suffer from the flaws which require more expensive mitigations.
 Finally, using huge memory pages provides a reasonably significant performance boost of 8% compared to allocating the guest memory from regular 4KB memory pages.

 The performance penalty with the current generation of AMD CPUs is clearly lower than with previous generations of Intel CPUs.
 The worst case performance impact observed in this case was similar to the best case observed before.
 The best case performance impact is still 17%, and while this is better than ever before, it is still relatively significant for performance sensitive environments.

-Do you need a hand with getting the most out of your Linux servers and databases?
-Give Shattered Silicon a call for a free initial consultation.
+Give Shattered Silicon a call if you need a hand with getting the most out of your Linux servers and databases.
+Our Linux consultants have decades of experience.